falabrasil/kaldi-br/README.md

 This file contains the results of the acoustic models obtained using the Demo Audio Corpora.
 The Demo corpora is available at [https://gitlab.com/fb-asr/fb-am-tutorial/demo-corpora.git][1].

-If you are using the Demo corpora or another similar small corpora, you will need to change the value of the `num_utts_subset` parameter in the file `kaldi/egs/YOUR_PROJECT_NAME/steps/nnet2/get_egs.sh`, from 300 to 20 in order to the [DNN script works properly][2].
+If you are using the Demo corpora or another similar small corpora, you will need to change the value of the `num_utts_subset` parameter in the file `kaldi/egs/YOUR_PROJECT_NAME/steps/nnet2/get_egs.sh`, from 300 to 20 in order to the [DNN script work properly][2].